tomkonidas/konidas/content/posts/ccna.md

 draft = false
 +++

-> Winter is coming.

-Now, I can’t promise that you will learn a great deal from following my journey.
+> Now, I can’t promise that you will learn a great deal from following my journey.
 But I can guarantee that you will at least learn what **NOT** to do.

 After about a week of impatiently waiting, my CCNA book and hardware finally arrived.
 I dug into the intro of the book... and let me tell you this thing is **MASSIVE**.